sg4r3z/umvc/README.md

 ## GENERATORS FOLDER
 File: models_generator.py
-generate the models phpclass for framework modify them to configure the dbname,username,password
+generate the models class for framework in models/ directory generate the validators class for framework in validators/ dirctory

+automatically read setting.inc.php to interface with your db just configure the DB_Hostname,DB_Username,DB_Password,DB_Name in correct RUN_MODE

 # types.xml
 the file types.xml allows the generator to define the pattern of validation to be used during the generation of the model